allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

         flow.response.content = b""
 ```

-Then, by adding the script to mitmproxy, I could test the map behaviour in iOS
+Then, by adding the script to mitmproxy, I could test the map behavior in iOS
-10 beta 2.
+10 beta 2 (latest beta at that time).

 ![mitmproxy_fixed](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_fixed.png)